SreeraaghavRaja-22/Verilog_Data_Types/Data_Types/Notes/Design_Styles.md

 - Process relies on **input events** to generate **output events**
 - A process can contain on or more statements which are executed sequentially or in parallel
 - All processes **executed in parallel** and communicate using variables (wire / reg / int)
+- Does not care how the circuit is synthesized (leaves that for the synthesis tool)

 ```verilog
 always @(a or b) begin